 Participants need to make sure to arrive day before in order to be ready to start in the morning on the first day of each workshop.
 It will be possible to leave after 18:00 CET on the last day of each workshop.
 However, there will most likely be some fun activity to get involved with and as such we recommend to travel morning after the workshop finishes.

-The registration is open until 25th of September.
 Places are limited and will be allocated on a first come first serve basis according to eligibility criteria – meaning if you fit the eligibility criteria and there is a space free for someone from your country, you will be granted a space.
 This means your place is not confirmed until BNCN has been in touch to confirm your space.
 The course will be full when places are filled – this could happen before 6th of September, so the earlier you register the more likely to receive a spot you are.

 There is a participation fee in order to keep your place.
 Participants only need to pay once their registration has been confirmed by BNCN.
 All participants need to pay the registration fee in order to keep their place and access travel bursary (if applicable).